Drucker in the Dug-Out: Development

-Moshidora was first announced on 13 December 2010, together with the main cast.
+Drucker in the Dug-Out was first announced on 13 December 2010, together with the main cast.
 The main character would be played by Atsuko Maeda in her first lead film role.
 Although the book was modeled on her fellow AKB48 member Minami Minegishi, Atsuko Maeda was chosen because she had more acting experience.
 Minami Minegishi will also star in the film as a supporting character.

 Music

-Moshidoras theme song was announced to be the song "Everyday, Kachūsha", sung by idol group AKB48.
+Drucker in the Dug-Outs theme song was announced to be the song "Everyday, Kachūsha", sung by idol group AKB48.
 The lyrics of this song was written by Yasushi Akimoto, and the music was composed by Yoshimasa Inoue.